 What is the epidermis?

 The epidermis is the outer layer of the skin, located above the dermis and hypodermis.
-It is a shield that prevents harmful substances and infectious agents from entering your body, while also helping to prevent the loss of moisture and essential nutrients.
+It is a shield that prevents harmful substances and infectious agents from entering your body, while also preventing the loss of moisture and essential nutrients.
 Despite its seemingly simple exterior, the epidermis is a dynamic ecosystem of cells and processes.

 Layers of the epidermis

-The epidermis itself consists of five distinct layers, each with a unique role.
-Starting with the outermost layer, we have the stratum corneum — a barrier of dead cells that prevents water loss and protects against environmental threats.
-Stratum lucidum, most commonly found in thicker skin such as the soles of the feet or the palms, helps protect against pressure and friction.
-Stratum granulosum maintains the skin’s hydration balance, while the stratum spinosum provides strength and flexibility.
-Finally, the stratum basale is the deepest layer, responsible for cell production and melanin formation.
+The epidermis itself consists of five different layers, each playing a unique role.
+Starting from the outer layer, we have the stratum corneum - a barrier of dead cells that prevents water loss and protects against environmental threats.
+The Stratum Lucidum, usually found in thicker skin, such as the soles of the feet or palms, helps protect against pressure and friction.
+The Stratum Granulosum maintains the skin’s moisture balance, while the Stratum Spinosum ensures strength and flexibility.
+Finally, the Stratum Basale is the deepest layer, responsible for cell production and melanin formation.

 Functions of the epidermis

 Although the epidermis is thin, it performs many tasks.
-It acts as a barrier that protects our body from harmful external factors, such as bacteria and ultraviolet (UV) radiation.
-It regulates water loss, helping to prevent dehydration, and serves a sensory function, as it contains nerve endings that allow us to sense touch, pressure, and temperature.
-The epidermis also plays a role in the complex wound-healing process.
+It acts as a barrier, protecting our body from harmful external factors, such as bacteria and ultraviolet (UV) rays.
+It regulates water loss, helping to prevent dehydration, and performs a sensory function, as it contains nerve endings that allow us to feel touch, pressure, and temperature.
+The epidermis also participates in the complex process of wound healing.

 Epidermal cells and their functions